nh2/static-haskell-nix/README.md

 Work on this so far was sponsored largely by my free time, [FP Complete](https://haskell.fpcomplete.com/) and their clients, and the contributors mentioned [here](https://github.com/NixOS/nixpkgs/issues/43795#issue-342546855).

 By now we have a nixpkgs issue on [Fully static Haskell executables](https://github.com/NixOS/nixpkgs/issues/43795) (progress on which is currently this repo, with plans to later merge it into nixpkgs), and [a merged nixpkgs overlay for static nixpkgs in general](https://github.com/NixOS/nixpkgs/pull/48803).

+## Funding

+You can support this project financially [on OpenCollective](https://opencollective.com/static-haskell-nix).

+The first and main goal is to get to ~28 EUR/month to buy a cheap Hetzner dedicated build server for fast CI and pushing to Cachix.
+It will also allow anybody to download almost any executable on Stackage pre-built as a static binary, so that people can try out Haskell programs easily without having to install lots of dependencies.

+Because the server is so cheap, already 1 or 2 EUR/month will bring us to that goal quickly.

 ## Building a minimal example (don't use this in practice)